demisto/content/Packs/DeprecatedContent/Playbooks/playbook-File_Enrichment_-_Generic_README.md

-DEPRECATED.
+Deprecated.
 Use "File Enrichment - Generic v2" playbook instead.
-Enriches a file using one or more integrations.
+Enrich a file using one or more integrations.

 File enrichment includes:
 * File history